AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 where the arguments have the following uses:

- * `filename`: a string with the name of the file being read
+ * ``filename``: a string with the name of the file being read
- * `filepointer`: a file object (created by :func:`open`) that accesses the file and is points to the beginning of the file when Reader is called.
+ * ``filepointer``: a file object (created by :func:`open`) that accesses the file and is points to the beginning of the file when Reader is called.
- * `ParentFrame`: a reference to the main GSAS-II (tree) windows, for the unusual ``Reader`` routines that will create GUI windows to ask questions.
+ * ``ParentFrame``: a reference to the main GSAS-II (tree) windows, for the unusual ``Reader`` routines that will create GUI windows to ask questions.
+The Reader should do something reasonable such as take a reasonable default if ``ParentFrame`` is None, which indicates that GUI should not be accessed.

 In addition, the following keyword parameters are defined that ``Reader`` routines may optionally use:

- * `buffer`: a dict that can be used to retain information between repeated calls of the routine
+ * ``buffer``: a dict that can be used to retain information between repeated calls of the routine
- * `blocknum`: counts the number of times that a reader is called
+ * ``blocknum``: counts the number of times that a reader is called, to be used with files that contain more than one set of data (e.g. GSAS .gsa/.fxye files with multiple banks or image files with multiple images.)
- * `usedRanIdList`: a list of previously used random Id values that can be checked to determine that a value is unique.
+ * ``usedRanIdList``: a list of previously used random Id values that can be checked to determine that a value is unique.

-As an example, the `buffer` dict is used for CIF reading to hold the parsed CIF file so that it can be reused without having to reread the file from scratch.
+As an example, the ``buffer`` dict is used in CIF reading to hold the parsed CIF file so that it can be reused without having to reread the file from scratch.